 W-Class 3D seismic vessels are the fifth generation of the Ramform series.
 Owned by Petroleum Geo-Services (PGS), the Ramform series is believed to be the most advanced seismic fleet of vessels in the world.
-Eight Ramform vessels are currently operational globally.
-Seven of these are owned and operated by PGS.
+Nine Ramform vessels are currently owned and operated by PGS.

-PGS signed a contract with the Japanese shipbuilder Mitsubishi Heavy Industries in April 2011 to construct two Ramform W-Class vessels.
+PGS signed a contract with the Japanese shipbuilder Mitsubishi Heavy Industries in April 2011 to assemble two Ramform W-Class vessels.
 The contractual agreement also includes an option for two more vessels, to be built within one year of signing of the final contract.
-Construction cost, including commissioning and seismic package of each of the new generation Ramform ships, is estimated to be $250m.
+The construction cost, including commissioning and seismic package of each of the new generation Ramform ships, is estimated to be $285m.